HealthCatalyst/healthcareai-r/inst/docs/clustering/Kmeans-clustering.md

 ## A more detailed example with dataset that has a label col
 It is possible that the dataset already has a label column that assigns each row to a group.
-We can then compare the clustering result achieved by `KmeansClustering` with the original labels.
-This may help us to evaluate the accuracy of the clustering method.
+In this case, if your goal is to do classification, there are supervised models like `RandonForesrDevelopment', 'XGBoostDevelopment` available in `healthcareai` package.
+In the unsupervised models like clustering, label column can only be used for validatoin.
+We compare the clustering result achieved by `KmeansClustering` with the original labels to evaluate the accuracy of the clustering method.
+And only when `labelCol` is provided, functions getClusterLabels and getConfusionMatrix are available.

 ### Step 1: Load data and packages, set parameters and create clusterings
 ```r